NolanKoblischke/GPTLaTeXBot/README.md

 This bot can be invoked with `!tex formula description`.

-Example: `!tex The integral from a to b of x^2 - x dx`
+Example: `!tex The integral from a to b of x^2 - 2 dx`

 ![example](/example.png)